Vmlweb/Dingle/README.md

 ## File Uploads

-When using type.file an array is returned in the params property.
+When using type.file the following Multer object is returned in the params property:

-The array contains info about the location, size and name of the file.
+- `fieldname` - Field name specified in the form
+- `originalname` - Name of the file on the user's computer
+- `name` - Renamed file name
+- `encoding` - Encoding type of the file
+- `mimetype` - Mime type of the file
+- `path` - Location of the uploaded file
+- `extension` - Extension of the file
+- `size` - Size of the file in bytes
+- `truncated` - If the file was truncated due to size limitation
+- `buffer` - Raw data (is null unless the inMemory option is true)

 It's your job to manipulate, read and clean up when finished.

 ## Additional Options